twilio-infra-as-code/outbound-messaging/README.md

 ```
 $ twilio login
 ```
-6. Login to the project using
+6. Log in to the project using
 ```
 $ twilio profile:use <profile name>
 ```